th0th/th0ths-quotes/readme.txt

 == Screenshots ==

 1. Management page of plugin
-2. Import/Export quotes page
+2. Add new quote page
-3. Management page of plugin (trash)
+3. Edit quote page
+4. Import/Export quotes page
-4. Screen shot of the widget itself
+5. Screen shot of the widget itself
-5. Quote on a page with shortcode.
+6. Quote on a page with shortcode.

 == Changelog ==